 Yes.
-Any baby who had a positive (abnormal) newborn screen for CF should have a diagnostic test, like the sweat test.
-Standard prenatal genetic screening tests look for only the most common CF gene mutations.
+Any baby who had a positive (abnormal) newborn screen for CF should have a sweat test.
+Standard prenatal genetic screening tests look for only the most common CF gene mutations, not all of them.

-There are more than 1,000 CF gene mutations, so you could carry a gene mutation that was not included in the test you had when you were pregnant.
-Remember, most babies who have a positive (abnormal) screen for CF do not have CF, but it is important to be sure that they do not.
-This is true regardless of whether your test for being a CF carrier was negative.
+You could carry a gene mutation that was not included in the test you had when you were pregnant.
+Remember, most babies who have a positive (abnormal) screen for CF do not have CF. But, it is important to be sure that they do not have CF. This is true regardless of whether your test for being a CF carrier was negative.

 The sweat test should be done at a CF Foundation-accredited care center.
 This test can usually be done within the first few weeks of your baby’s life.
 If you have questions about or need help scheduling the sweat test, talk with your baby’s doctor.

-The sweat test does not hurt and you can stay with your baby throughout the procedure.
-A special gel is put on your baby’s skin on an arm or leg and small patches with wires cover the gel for about 5 minutes.
+The sweat test does not hurt.
+You can stay with your baby throughout the procedure.
+A special gel is put on your baby’s skin on an arm or leg.
+Small patches with wires cover the gel for about 5 minutes.
 This causes your baby to sweat.
 The skin may feel warm and tingly while the patches are in place, but it is not painful.
-The sweat is then collected on a gauze pad or disk.
+The sweat is collected on a gauze pad or disk.
 After about 30 minutes, the gauze or disk is removed and taken to a laboratory to measure the salt.
 The sweat test takes about one hour from start to finish.

 If you have other young children, it might be best to leave them with a babysitter or bring someone to watch them at the appointment.
 This will allow you to talk with the genetic counselor or health care provider with fewer distractions.